ruslo/CGold/docs/overview/cmake-can-not.rst

 maps, no virtual functions or lambdas.
 Even parsing functions input arguments and returning results is something quite tricky for the beginners.
-:ref:`CMake <CMake>` is definitely not a language you want to try to experiment with implementation of red-black tree or parsing JSON response from server.
+:ref:`CMake <CMake>` is definitely not a language you want to try to experiment with implementation of red-black tree or processing JSON response from server.
 **But it does** handle regular development very efficiently and it is much better then native XML files or autotools configs.
 Think about it in this way: if you want to do some nasty non-standard things probably you should stop.
 If you think it is